JacobReiss/Week05/cycle/README.md

 # Cycle
-Cycle is very similar to the classic sanke game, except there are now 2 snakes!
+Cycle is very similar to the classic snake game, except there are now 2 snakes!
 This is 2 person game, so play with a friend!
 The first person to get the other person's snake to run into theirs wins the game.

 ## Getting Started
 ---